From poisoning to a government ploy, many of the theories about how Brittany Murphy died are as bizarre as they are sinister.

 But Monjack’s similar death five months later raised flags for many.
 His was reportedly caused by pneumonia and anemia as well, and while some theorized toxic mold may have made its way into their home, others suspected foul play.

-Brittany Murphys’ Death Is Still Sowing Controversy
+Why Brittany Murphys’ Death Is Still Mired In Controversy

 In November 2013, an independent inquiry was launched by Brittany Murphy’s father, Angelo Bertolotti, into her death.
 This second toxicology report, which was analyzed by a forensic pathologist, found traces of different heavy metals in Murphy’s blood which led her father to believe that she was poisoned.